impostorsguides/impostorsguides.github.io/rbenv/part-2/2-k-content.md

  - as a flag (`-w`)
  - as a string with spaces in it (in this case, resembling a path to a file)
- - as a double-dash ([signifying the end of command options](https://web.archive.org/web/20221023095659/https://unix.stackexchange.com/questions/11376/what-does-double-dash-mean){:target="_blank" rel="noopener"})
+ - as a double-dash ([signifying the end of command options](https://web.archive.org/web/20221023095659/https://unix.stackexchange.com/questions/11376/what-does-double-dash-mean){:target="_blank" rel="noopener" })
  - as regular arguments (`extra` and `args`)

 Lastly, we assert that the command exited successfully.
 We then pass a heredoc string to `assert_output`, ensuring that the arguments printed out the way we expected.